kamfon/learngit/readme.txt

 distibute test add con

-createing a new brach is quick.
+createing a new brach is quick & simple.